+Boris Johnson would lose Uxbridge by-election, says Tory pollster

-Boris Johnson is ‘finished’, says senior Tory after Partygate hearing
+Boris Johnson would lose Uxbridge by-election, says Tory pollster after Partygate inquiry

-Caroline Nokes offers damning verdict – but Rees-Mogg claims ex-PM ‘won in court of public opinion’
+Former PM faces defeat if by-election triggered, says Lord Hayward – as senior Tory Caroline Nokes says Johnson ‘finished’

-Boris Johnson’s attempt at a political comeback is “finished”, according to senior Tory figure after his torrid grilling by MPs at the televised Partygate inquiry hearing.
+Boris Johnson’s attempt at a political comeback is “finished”, according to senior Tory Caroline Nokes after his torrid grilling by MPs at the televised Partygate inquiry hearing.

+And a Tory polling guru said the former prime minister would lose his Uxbridge and Ruislip seat if he is punished severely by the cross-party committee and forced to face a by-election in the months ahead.

+Lord Hayward told The Independent: “Although the position for the Conservatives is improving, under current circumstances the Tories would lose a by-election in Uxbridge.
+There’s no question the party would face defeat to Labour.”

 The former prime minister is struggling to revive his political career after the cross-party committee investigating his Partygate denials denounced the “flimsy” assurances they were based on.

-Ex-cabinet minister Caroline Nokes said Mr Johnson’s unlikely comeback hopes were “finished”, as the committee suggested he had failed to correctly interpret his own Covid guidance or seek proper advice.
+Ms Nokes said Mr Johnson’s unlikely comeback hopes were “finished”, as the committee suggested he had failed to correctly interpret his own Covid guidance or seek proper advice.

-Asked if Mr Johnson is finished if he is punished by the privileges committee for misleading the Commons, Ms Nokes told ITV’s Peston: “I think that Boris Johnson is finished anyway.”
+Asked if Mr Johnson is finished in the event he is punished by the privileges committee for misleading the Commons, Ms Nokes told ITV’s Peston: “I think that Boris Johnson is finished anyway.”

-“I think there was a very clear message from his own ministers back in the summer that they didn’t want him to carry on,” said the equalities select committee chair.

-She added: “He didn’t choose to stand against Rishi Sunak back in the autumn when we had the second leadership challenge.
-As far as I’m concerned, Boris Johnson is not coming back as prime minister.”
+“I think there was a very clear message from his own ministers back in the summer that they didn’t want him to carry on,” said the chair of the women and equalities committee.
+“As far as I’m concerned, Boris Johnson is not coming back as prime minister.”

-In a short-tempered testimony lasting more than three hours, Mr Johnson insisted there was not a “shred of evidence” to show he lied to MPs and said it have been “utterly insane” for him to have done so.
+In a short-tempered testimony lasting more than three hours, Mr Johnson insisted there was not a “shred of evidence” to show he lied to MPs and said it would have been “utterly insane” for him to have done so.

 But senior Tory Sir Bernard Jenkin questioned why Mr Johnson failed to take “proper advice” on Covid guidance before claiming in parliament it had been followed “completely”.

-And it emerged the then-PM had been warned against making his infamous remarks in the Commons by his principle private secretary Martin Reynolds.
+And it emerged the then PM had been warned against making his infamous remarks in the Commons by his principal private secretary Martin Reynolds.

-If a suspension of at least 10 days is voted through by MPs, a by-election in Mr Johnson’s seat could be triggered, potentially spelling the end of his parliamentary career.

-But many Tory MPs believe the committee may stop short of a 10-day suspension as punishment – even though they expect him to be found guilty of “recklessly” misleading the Commons.
+If a suspension of at least 10 days is voted through by MPs, a by-election in Mr Johnson’s seat could be triggered.
+But many Tory MPs believe the committee may stop short of a 10-day suspension – even though they expect him to be found guilty of “recklessly” misleading the Commons.

-Jacob Rees-Mogg – one of the few voices in a dwindling band of loyalists who still support Mr Johnson – claimed his old boss had “won” public support with his defences – despite them being met with exasperation by the cross-party panel of MPs.
+Jacob Rees-Mogg – one of the few voices in a dwindling band of MPs still loyal to Mr Johnson – claimed his old boss had “won” public support with his defences – despite them being met with exasperation by the cross-party panel.

 The senior Tory MP told Channel 4 News: “Boris Johnson today has won in the court of public opinion.”